-Yes.
-Increases in business inventories are part of investment
+A. Yes.
+Decreases in business inventories are counted as negative investment; they are part of investment spending.

 a.
 Were real interest rates higher in 1979, or in 1998 (when the (short-term) nominal interest rate on three-month Treasury bills was 4.8%, and the inflation rate was 2.6%?

 b.
 Which interest rate concept--the nominal interest rate or the real interest rate--do lenders and borrowers care more about?
 Why?

 The rate of inflation--the proportional rate of change of the price level--was about 8.5% per year in 1979, and the real interest rate was 1.5% per year. a.
 In 1998, the real interest rate was 2.2% per year, so the real interest rate was higher in 1998 than it had been in 1979.

 b.
 It is the real interest rate that lenders and borrowers care more about.
 In the end it is not the number of dollar bills you can spend that determines your welfare, but how many goods and services those dollar bills can buy.
 Thus the real interest rate--the interest rate adjusted for inflation, the interest rate in terms of goods and services--is ultimately more important than the nominal interest rate.

 6. Suppose that the appliance store buys a refrigerator from the manufacturer on December 15, 2003 for $600, and that you then buy that refrigerator on January 15, 2004 for $750. a.
 What is the contribution to GDP in 2003? b.
 How is the refrigerator accounted for in the NIPA in 2003? c.
 What is the contribution to GDP in 2004? d.
 How is the refrigerator accounted for in the NIPA in 2004?